ncklinux/OfflineAITranslator/README.md

 ## Motivation

 The aim of the project is privacy protection :wink: There are many tools that can be used for Offline Translation, but as soon as you get back online, they will sync all data to remote servers.
-Use Wireshark and see for yourself, you will be surprised.
+Use [Wireshark](https://www.wireshark.org) and see for yourself, you will be surprised.

+## Type Annotations

+[Mypy](https://mypy-lang.org) is an optional static type checker for Python that aims to combine the benefits of dynamic (or "duck") typing and static typing.
+Mypy combines the expressive power and convenience of Python with a powerful type system and compile-time type checking.
+Mypy type checks standard Python programs; run them using any Python VM with basically no runtime overhead.

+## Linter

+Linting means running a quality tool on the code.
+The linter will perform syntax checks and give you instructions, security tips and help you avoid bugs.
+There are some linters out there, the most tried and tested is [Flake8](https://flake8.pycqa.org), "the wrapper which verifies pep8, pyflakes, and circular complexity", also has a low false positive rate.

+## Formatting

+[Black](https://pypi.org/project/black/) is the uncompromising Python code formatter.
+By using it, you agree to cede control over minutiae of hand-formatting.
+In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
+You will save time and mental energy for more important matters.

 ## License